ionic-team/ionic-framework/angular/BREAKING.md

 dark:            #222
 ```

-Some of their values have changed and we now include more colors by default:
+Some of their values have changed, and we now include more colors by default:

 ```
 primary:         #3880ff